popolee0513/Data-Science-Skills-Practice/Marketing Analytics Course/README.md

 3.Customers segmentation

-4.Use logistic or multinomial logistic regression(or other classification models) to model customers choices
+4.Use logistic or other classification models to model customers choices

 5.Analyze the data using linear regression